Professor Armando Walter Colombo

 Abstract:

 In this Plenary Talk, the speaker delves into the scientific and technical aspects of Industrial Systems-of-Cyber Physical Systems (ICPS), elucidating their connection to other frameworks such as Systems‐of‐Systems Engineering, Industry 4.0, and Industrial Internet‐of‐Things (IIoT).
 Moreover, the talk emphasizes the significance of technology standardization/normalization initiatives like DIN SPEC 91345 RAMI4.0.The focal point then shifts to the major requirements for educating, teaching, and training individuals involved in Industry 4.0 systems.
 This encompasses workers, whether they possess decision-making responsibilities or not, as well as students, technicians, and engineers.
 The objective is to equip them with the necessary skills and knowledge to effectively learn, adapt, and thrive within a digitalized eco-system that encompasses Systems-of-ICPS.This comprehensive overview exemplifies the speaker's commitment to exploring the interdisciplinary aspects of ICPS and underscores the importance of developing competencies in order to excel in a digital industrial landscape.
-In the context of this discussion, it is worth noting the value of a professional writer service.
+In the context of this discussion, it is worth noting the value of writing services.
 This service provides assistance from skilled writers who are well-versed in various technical subjects.
 Whether it is crafting reports, research papers, or educational materials related to ICPS or any other field, professional writer service ensures high-quality content that meets the specific requirements of each project.

 The audience/participants of the Talk will get a deep view about: